eluwasi/eleventy-netlify-boilerplate/pages/about.md

 status: complete

-Directed the global live stream of Namacheko AW20 paris fashion week which featured a collaboration with Gregory Crewdson.
+Directed the global multi-platform & dual-camera live stream of Namacheko AW20 paris fashion week which featured a collaboration with Gregory Crewdson.
 The livestream was promoted by Gagosian gallery and Vogue(Global) across social media and websites.

 Link: https://namacheko.com/stream